kanzenminarai/rcg/README.md

+# Random Character Generator

 ### About
- random character generator (rcg) is a open source software that generates pseudo-random characters, like letters, numbers and symbols according to the inserted length and type of characters selected.
+ rcg is a open source software that generates pseudo-random characters, like letters, numbers and symbols according to the inserted length and type of characters selected.

 ![rcg](assets/rcg.gif)